No products in the cart.

 13 tips on what to do after a stroke to start things off on the right foot

-The recovery process after a stroke is complex.
+Many survivors and caregivers find themselves wondering what to do after stroke, as this can be a confusing, life-altering event.
+The bottom line is that the stroke recovery process is complex.
 This makes education a crucial first step towards healing and recovery.

-To help you on the road to recovery, this article will help you better understand what to do after a stroke.
-We hope it provides clarity and confidence for stroke survivors and caregivers.
+To assist you on the road to recovery, this article will help you better understand what to do after a stroke.
+We will review different questions you can ask your providers as well as tips to boost your recovery and reduce the risk of a second stroke.
+We hope we can provide clarity and confidence for stroke survivors and their caregivers through education.

 Questions to Ask the Experts After a Stroke